wigig-tools/qd-interpreter/README.md

 ## First time launch

 To launch the visualizer, the scenario name must be specified using the `--s` option.
-The command below displays the command to execute a scenario named `scenarioName`.
+For example, the command below will launch the visualizer for a scenario named `scenarioName`.

 `python qdVisualizer.py --s scenarioName`